JamisonHunter/jamisonhunter.com/posts/benchmarking-programming-languages-with-math.md

 ## Execution Time

-The results are for the Riemann Zeta function at s equals 3 and one billion summations.
+The results are for the Riemann Zeta function at s equals three and one billion summations.

 - **Rust: 4.4 Seconds**
 - **C: 7.2 Seconds**